 Long time no see, hm?
 Unfortunately this is anythin' but a new story; I wrote it almost a year ago.
 I kind of forgot to ever post it, though, and thanks to a blow of nostalgia I got during last night's insomnia, I'm finally uploading it.

 This thing is rather light, even kinda humorous.
 Well, that was the intention when I wrote it anyway: a light-hearted story that manages to touch upon the connections between M1, M2, M3 and Super Smash Brothers, but mostly the confusion of joining Ness' and Lucas' worlds a little through SSB.
-This also includes the usual dose of romance, as it was requested by the person I wrote this for.
+This also includes the usual dose of romance, as it was requested by the people who wanted me to write this!
 Go ahead and read, I'll meet ya at the bottom!

 (Because crushing on an oblivious momma's boy while being an oblivious-but-determined ex-commander can only end badly, and throwing your twin brother and overly optimistic friend into the mix can only end worse.)